 Beyond the stock Mukurtu build, the site needed to be highly map-centric to make the history visually understandable, and to be useful as a planning tool.
 Kanopi greatly expanded the mapping functionality of Mukurtu, including the addition of line (rivers, roads, trails) and polygon (land areas, lakes) features.
 The existing category field on Digital Heritage items was extended to apply styling to its mapped items, including custom area fills and line patterns, with a dynamically generated legend of the categories.
 Both a list and map view of Digital Heritage items were presented on the same page, synchronized so that clicking on an item in one view will highlight and scroll to / center on that item in the other view.

 Existing maps of the area were not accurate relative to local knowledge, so Kivalina hired a cartographer to create the map base layer and turn them into tiles, which are served by Mapbox.

 A further significant customization beyond stock Mukurtu was the implementation of a single-page site: all non-content creation use of the site happens on a single page.
-The goal was to keep things as simple and visual as possible, while still delivering a rich trove of information.
+The goal

 The new site has provided a central point around which relocation can be organized, juxtaposing human stories as a complement to the more technical documentation.
 Once word of the site got out, families started contacting Relocate Kivalina to get their own VHS recordings and materials on the site — a wonderful result proving the ability and desire for continued expansion of the archive over time.
 An additional and unexpected bonus was that Mapbox recognized the social value of the site, becoming very supportive and creating an especially collaborative relationship with Relocate Kivalina.
 All in all, this project demonstrated the power of Mukurtu to preserve cultural heritage and bring the community together in that singular goal.